 Why Do I Have Yellow Teeth?

-Enamel wears down naturally over the course of your life and your body doesn’t replace it.
+Enamel wears down naturally over the course of your life and your body doesn’t replace it once it’s gone.
 While taste buds love high sugar and high acidity foods, your teeth do not.
 Thankfully rinsing your mouth out with water or mouthwash helps lessen their effect.

 The good news is there’s plenty of things you can do to protect your teeth.
-Brushing twice a day, flossing daily, and bi-annual dentist visits all work to improve your dental health and fight tooth decay.
-We talk about this more in-depth in our other post How to Practice Good Dental Hygiene so you can check that out if you want more information.
-Now it’s time for more ways to protect your teeth.
+Brushing at least twice a day, flossing daily, and bi-annual dental visits all work to improve your dental health and fight tooth decay.

 One thing you can do to help prevent further yellowing is to not rinse your mouth out when you’re done brushing.
 Rinsing removes a good amount of the fluoride from your toothpaste.
 Simply spitting out the excess will help keep more fluoride on to fight against acid and bacteria.

-Using a fluoride mouthwash is another great dental hygiene habit, whether you’re maintaining it or just now starting, your teeth are sure to thank you.
+Using ais another great dental hygiene habit, whether you’re maintaining it or just now starting, your teeth are sure to thank you.
 The ideal time to use it is half an hour to an hour after brushing your teeth.
-After eating a meal or some snacks is also a great time to rinse out with mouthwash to prevent plaque build-up.
+After eating a meal or some snacks is also a great time to rinse out with mouthwash to prevent plaque build up.

-Flossing is another tool to keep.
+Flossing is another tool to keep your mouth healthy and happy.
 One of the biggest questions people often have is “should I floss before or after I brush my teeth?”
-And the answer is: either.
+And the answer is: either is fine!